What are you looking for?

 In a survey of oil and gas industry executives, 81% considered Big Data to be among their top three priorities for 2018, mainly to improve oil and gas exploration and production efficiency.
 That’s quite a leap from 2012, when a survey by IDC Energy showed 70% of respondents from oil and gas companies weren’t even familiar with Big Data and how it applied to their industry.

 Use of Big Data and analytics enables oil and gas companies to improve production by 6% to 8%.
 Perhaps more important, technologies including data visualizations help with the search for oil.
 As “Towards Data Science” blogger Deena Zaidi notes, “With drilling a deep-water oil well often costing over $100 million, no one wants to be looking in the wrong place.”

 With that kind of money at stake, oil and gas companies can’t afford to toss away data that may prove to be valuable.
-With Wasabi, they can store as much as they want at prices 80% less than AWS S3, yet enjoy up to 6x the performance.
+With Wasabi, they can store as much as they want at prices 80% less than AWS S3, yet enjoy performance that is faster than the competition.
 That’s important when you need access to lots of data fast, such as to drive visualization applications.

 Any energy industry company has plenty of infrastructure to maintain, much of it in remote areas, making even routine maintenance costly.
 Increasingly, that infrastructure is instrumented with sensors that monitor its performance, enabling companies to collect and store the data and analyze it to detect variations in performance.
 Such advanced analytics capabilities enable them to identify when a given piece of equipment is showing signs of performance problems that warrant repair.